skirsdeda/django-reactjs-boilerplate/README.md

 views.
 The main view template is your container.
 It contains the general structure and markup for your page.
 In the `components` we will have much smaller components that do one thing and one thing well.
-These components will be re-used and orchestrated by all our `container` components.
+These components will be re-used and orchestrated by all our `container` components, they would be the equivalent of smaller partial templates that you import in Django using the `{% import %}` tag.

 At this point you can run `node_modules/.bin/webpack --config webpack.local.config.js` and it should generate some files in `djreact/static/bundles/`.